coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 ### Custom collections

-We also have an object overload which can transform any object into a context collection (one of the groups in the "Context Data" menu in the codeRR website).
+We also have an object overload which can transform any object into a context collection (one of the groups in the "Context Data" menu in the Coderr website).

 Below we are using `ToContextCollection()` extension method which can transform any object (including complex objects) into a context collection.